flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/visual_coding.md

 To start, we will focus on the activity of neurons in the visual cortex (VISp) during passive exposure to full-field flashes of color either black (coded as "-1.0") or white (coded as "1.0") in a gray background.
 If you have time, you can apply the same procedure to other stimuli or brain areas.

-For this exercise, you will:
-- Compute Peristimulus Time Histograms (PSTHs) and select relevant neurons to analyze using `pynapple`.
-- Fit GLMs to these neurons using `nemos`.
+In this notebook, the pre-filled section will first select visually responsive neurons in area VISp.
+Then, you will fit GLMs to the selected neurons using `nemos`.

-As this is the last notebook, the instructions are a bit more hands-off: you will make more of the analysis and modeling decisions yourselves.
+As this is the last notebook, the instructions are a bit more hands-off: you will make more of the modeling decisions yourselves.
 As a group, you will use your neuroscience knowledge and the skills gained over this workshop to decide:
-- How to select relevant neurons.
 - How to avoid overfitting.
 - What features to include in your GLMs.
 - Which basis functions (and parameters) to use for each feature.